korewireless/OmniCore-Go-SDK/docs/DeviceRegistry.md

 HasStateNotificationConfig returns a boolean if a field has been set.

-### GetJitrNotificationConfig
+### GetCustomOnboardNotificationConfig

-`func (o *DeviceRegistry) GetJitrNotificationConfig() NotificationConfig`
+`func (o *DeviceRegistry) GetCustomOnboardNotificationConfig() NotificationConfig`

-GetJitrNotificationConfig returns the JitrNotificationConfig field if non-nil, zero value otherwise.
+GetCustomOnboardNotificationConfig returns the CustomOnboardNotificationConfig field if non-nil, zero value otherwise.

-### GetJitrNotificationConfigOk
+### GetCustomOnboardNotificationConfigOk

-`func (o *DeviceRegistry) GetJitrNotificationConfigOk() (*NotificationConfig, bool)`
+`func (o *DeviceRegistry) GetCustomOnboardNotificationConfigOk() (*NotificationConfig, bool)`

-GetJitrNotificationConfigOk returns a tuple with the JitrNotificationConfig field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetCustomOnboardNotificationConfigOk returns a tuple with the CustomOnboardNotificationConfig field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetJitrNotificationConfig
+### SetCustomOnboardNotificationConfig

-`func (o *DeviceRegistry) SetJitrNotificationConfig(v NotificationConfig)`
+`func (o *DeviceRegistry) SetCustomOnboardNotificationConfig(v NotificationConfig)`

+SetCustomOnboardNotificationConfig sets CustomOnboardNotificationConfig field to given value.

+### HasCustomOnboardNotificationConfig

+`func (o *DeviceRegistry) HasCustomOnboardNotificationConfig() bool`

+HasCustomOnboardNotificationConfig returns a boolean if a field has been set.

+### GetCustomOnboardEnabled

+`func (o *DeviceRegistry) GetCustomOnboardEnabled() bool`

+GetCustomOnboardEnabled returns the CustomOnboardEnabled field if non-nil, zero value otherwise.

+### GetCustomOnboardEnabledOk

+`func (o *DeviceRegistry) GetCustomOnboardEnabledOk() (*bool, bool)`

+GetCustomOnboardEnabledOk returns a tuple with the CustomOnboardEnabled field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCustomOnboardEnabled

+`func (o *DeviceRegistry) SetCustomOnboardEnabled(v bool)`

-SetJitrNotificationConfig sets JitrNotificationConfig field to given value.
+SetCustomOnboardEnabled sets CustomOnboardEnabled field to given value.

-### HasJitrNotificationConfig
+### HasCustomOnboardEnabled

-`func (o *DeviceRegistry) HasJitrNotificationConfig() bool`
+`func (o *DeviceRegistry) HasCustomOnboardEnabled() bool`

-HasJitrNotificationConfig returns a boolean if a field has been set.
+HasCustomOnboardEnabled returns a boolean if a field has been set.

 ### GetNumberOfDevices